travelster/DBGallery/other-topics/didyouknow.md

 There are cool, interesting and useful features and capabilities in DBGallery that aren't always obvious or well known.
 Did you know...

 - You can upload huge files?
-We've tested with many gigabytes but the limit is diskspace.
+We've tested with many gigabytes but the limit is storage space.

 - Files can be of any type.
 Office files.
 CAD, 3D.
 Anything.